You Can't Think Your Way to Purpose — What to Do Instead

 Breaking Free from Old Patterns

-What makes this process challenging is that your nervous system interprets anything outside of its comfort zone as a potential threat—even if it's something you consciously want, like deeper purpose, more authentic relationships, or career growth.
+What makes this process challenging is that your nervous system interprets anything outside of its comfort zone as a potential threat—even if it's something you consciously want, like expressing yourself more authentically, or taking the risk to pursue a different career.
 This is why approaches focusing exclusively on either mindset or skills often fall short.
 We need both regulation practices AND practical skills that support our growth.

 Unprocessed trauma or emotional suppression often keeps us repeating limiting cycles.
 A dysregulated nervous system leads to avoidance, self-doubt, and feeling stuck in patterns that don't serve us.
 Emotional regulation allows us to process past wounds, shift our responses, and align our actions with what is meaningful to us.